beecho01/material-symbols/README.md

 ## <a name="installation"></a>Installation

-Hass-hue-icons has been accepted into the [Home Assistant Community Store (HACS)](https://hacs.xyz).
+material-symbols has been accepted into the [Home Assistant Community Store (HACS)](https://hacs.xyz).

 ### HACS (Recommended):
-This is the recommended way to install hass-hue-icons.
-Hass-hue-icons is a default repository for HACS.
+This is the recommended way to install material-symbols. material-symbols is a default repository for HACS.
 To install:

 - Open HACS (installation instructions are [here](https://hacs.xyz/docs/installation/installation/)).
 - Go to "Frontend" section